 What is the Best Set of Copic Markers To Start With?

-The best copic set for beginners are the copic ciao markers.
+The most favorite copic set for beginners are the copic ciao markers.
 They are intended for beginners because of how easy they are to use.
 They have a rounded barrel, which makes it easier to hold for novice users.
 There are still a lot of colors to choose from but not as extensive as others like the Sketch copic marker line.

 Do Copic Markers Last Long?